Luminova Framework

 ParameterTypeDescription

-$setValuesarray<string,mixed>An optional associative array of columns and values to update.
+$setValuesarray<string,mixed>|nullAn optional associative array of columns and values to update if not already set defined using set method.

 Return Value: